Campus Photography Resources

 The University Archives maintains over 2,500,000 images relevant to the history of the Madison campus, UW System Administration, UW Extension and the UW Colleges.
 The collection also includes images of the Madison and Dane County area, and some from around the state.

-Most of the items in the University Archives collection can be ordered for publication or display.
-Please submit requests for image reproductions to Images & Media Archivist Vicki Tobias via email at email@example.com.
+Most of the items in the University Archives collection can be ordered for use in your publications.
+Please submit requests for image reproductions via email to email@example.com.

-Visit the UW-Madison Archives Flickr page for a sampling of images found in the archives: http://www.flickr.com/photos/uwmadarchives/
+Visit the UW-Madison Archives Flickr page for a small sampling of images found in the archives: http://www.flickr.com/photos/uwmadarchives/

 UW Digital Collections: http://uwdc.library.wisc.edu/